How are pituitary tumors diagnosed?

 Prolactin-secreting adenoma (prolactinoma)

 Blood prolactin levels can be measured to check for a prolactinoma.

-Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) levels can be checked to see if a patient has a gonadotropin-secreting tumor.
+Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) blood levels can be checked to see if you have a gonadotropin-secreting tumor.
 Levels of related hormones, such as estrogen, progesterone, and testosterone, are often checked as well.

 Tests to measure blood levels of thyrotropin (TSH) and thyroid hormones can usually identify people with a thyrotropin-secreting adenoma.

 Non-functional (null cell) adenoma